SkoolNotes/Taproot/2020BIO101/KBhBIO101ViralInfection.md

 7.  **Viral Exit** => mature virons leave

 ## Viral attachment
 To be able to enter a cell, viruses have to do something to stick to it.
-B/c otherwise they would just be stuck in the bloodstream and be very sod.
+B/c otherwise they would just be stuck in the bloodstream and be very sad.

 See [[KBhBIO101ViralAttachment]]

 ## Viral Entry
 In this step, the sticky virus on the surface of the cell gets into the cell.
 There are three different types of mechanisms by which this is achieved: